codebuddies/codebuddies/readme.md

 Remember, you can always check which branch you are in by typing `git branch`.

+- Remember to `git pull` occasionally to get the new commits and branches others have pushed up.

 - Type `meteor` to run this app.
 Your terminal will tell you to open up a new browser window and go to http://localhost:3000.

 - Browse through the list of issues to see what features are up for grabs.
+If you decide to start working on an issue, add a comment to that issue thread.

-- Join the `#codebuddies-meta` channel on the CodeBuddies Slack (go to [http://codebuddiesmeet.herokuapp.com](http://codebuddiesmeet.herokuapp.com) if you need an invitation to the Slack) to discuss this project and to ask any questions.
+- Remember to join the `#codebuddies-meta` channel on the CodeBuddies Slack (go to [http://codebuddiesmeet.herokuapp.com](http://codebuddiesmeet.herokuapp.com) if you need an invitation to the Slack) to discuss updates to this project and to ask questions.

 ##Very rough mockup of what we're building: